aleksk31/practicalEpigenomics/README.md

 done
 ```

 Check their integrity by verifying their MD5 hash.
-As we can see in the image, they are correct.
+As we can see in the image, it is correct.
 ```
 for file_type in bigBed; do